Google Analytics tags

 The 993 doesn’t have much cabin space, to begin with, so I looked into other options.
 I ended up replacing the door coaxial speakers with a two-way speaker system where the woofer is screwed directly to the door’s speaker hole in the door card and had a stated frequency response of 35 Hz (doubtful) and a separate tweeter mounted next to it behind the original Premium Sound carpeted speaker box cover.
 I then added a Soundstream BX10X Digital Bass Reconstruction Processor DSP for about $60 new on eBay to the power amp under the seat.

 The BX10X is not an equalizer in the conventional sense.
 It recreates low-frequency harmonics lost in a 911 cabin space and sounds great!
-For general pop music and things such as acoustic guitar, it causes the bass to feel much smoother eliminating the boxed-in-like sound inherent in door-mounted speakers.
-I feel for general listening, it eliminates the need for a sub-woofer while transforming the sound for the better.
+For general pop music and things such as acoustic guitar, it causes the bass to feel much smoother, eliminating the boxed-in-like sound inherent in door-mounted speakers.
+I feel that for general listening, it eliminates the need for a subwoofer while transforming the sound for the better.

-My initial experience with music with a hard beat was that the BX10X easily overdrives the 75-watt RMS per channel amps causing distortion.
-Having had it in the car a while I have now set my 10-year-old Alpine radio’s bass control center frequency from 100hz to 50hz and control the BX10X level using the standard bass control on the radio and found overdrive distortion to not be a big issue.
+My initial experience with music with a hard beat was that the BX10X easily overdrives the 75-watt RMS per channel amps, causing distortion.
+Having had it in the car for a while, I have now set my 10-year-old Alpine radio’s bass control center frequency from 100 Hz to 50 Hz and control the BX10X level using the standard bass control on the radio, and found overdrive distortion to not be a big issue.

 Adding an auxiliary analog audio input for Bluetooth or satellite radio to your stock radio head:

-Porsche Radios CR220 / CDR220 have back-panel connections for a CD changer which also allows the selection of an aux input, when not using a CD changer.
+Porsche Radios CR220 / CDR220 have back-panel connections for a CD changer, which also allows the selection of an auxiliary input when not using a CD changer.
 There are connectivity options from the Becker service center for these units as well.

 Continental brand radio heads are quite popular for replacement units in the 993/964 Porsche.
 The primary attraction is that they have a front panel that looks somewhat period-correct for these cars.